 - If you have too many claims on your policy, especially if claims are unrelated to a widespread disaster such as a wildfire or hurricane, insurers might consider you a higher risk.
 In addition to higher premiums, your insurance company may not renew your policy if you’ve filed more than two claims in a year.

-- If allowed by state law, insurers can review your credit score and report.
+- If state law allows insurers to review your credit score and report.
 Homeowners with higher credit scores are considered safer to insure than those with poor credit.

-- Depending on your home business, you may need additional coverage for computers, phones, office supplies, vehicles or inventory on hand.
-Some electronics and other equipment may be covered by your standard homeowner’s policy, but it may not provide enough coverage.
+- Depending on your home business, you may need additional coverage for computers, phones, office supplies, vehicles, or inventory on hand.
+Your standard homeowner’s policy may cover some electronics and other equipment, but it may not provide enough coverage.
 If you have clients come to your home, that may add increased liability risk.

 - Your premium may be impacted if you have a certain breed or if your pet has a history of biting people.

 What Causes Homeowner’s Insurance to Fall